This post may contain affiliate links. Please read our privacy policy.

 Tweet This

-Like all bean recipes, there is just endless flexibility here.
+Like all bean recipes, there is endless flexibility here.
 Yes, swap out the beans for whatever you have.
 Zucchini instead of cucumber, any color olives (or no olives, or a tablespoon of capers), whatever vinegar, whatever mustard you have…great.
-Whatever color onions, or maybe shallots.
-Pinch of red pepper flakes or another hot pepper instead of the jalapeño.
+Use any color onions, or maybe shallots.
+Try a pinch of red pepper flakes or another hot pepper instead of the jalapeño.

 What to Serve With Chickpea and Fava Bean Salad